alisartazkhan/hyperbole_detection/README.md

 ## Conclusion

 * This code provides a simple yet effective way to classify hyperbolic statements using BERT-based models.
 You can use it as a starting point for building more advanced hyperbole detection systems or integrate it into your applications for identifying exaggerated language.
+* I am still working on this project to make improvements.

 ## References